-Buckingham Palace has today announced The Queen’s Award for Voluntary Service winners for 2019 and HM Lord-Lieutenant of Bedfordshire, Helen Nellis, is delighted that five voluntary organisations in Bedfordshire have been recognised.
+Buckingham Palace has today announced The Queen’s Award for Voluntary Service winners for 2020 and HM Lord-Lieutenant of Bedfordshire, Helen Nellis, is delighted that four voluntary organisations in Bedfordshire have been recognised.

-Nationally, 281 charities, social enterprises and voluntary groups have received the prestigious award this year.
-The number of nominations and awards has increased year on year, showing that the voluntary sector is thriving and full of innovative ideas to make life better for those around them.
-The following Bedfordshire organisations have been successful:
+Nationally, 230 charities, social enterprises and voluntary groups have received the prestigious award this year.
+The number of nominations remains high year on year, showing that the voluntary sector is thriving and full of innovative ideas to make life better for those around them.
+The following Bedfordshire organisations have been successful.

 Autism Bedfordshire works closely with autistic people and their families to help break down the barriers to social participation by providing places where they can go and feel comfortable, accepted and not judged by society.
 With the encouragement and support of specialist trained staff, the charity helps autistic people build their confidence, self-esteem and social skills through taking part in social activities and mixing with other people.
 Autism Bedfordshire also provide help to improve the prospects of autistic people by developing their practical skills to help them lead independent lives within the community.

 Luton Irish Forum was formed in 1997 and now has over 500 members.
 Initially set up to serve the Irish Community in Luton, the Forum is now an all-inclusive community organisation that serves Luton’s diverse vulnerable and socially excluded people.
 Luton Irish Forum offers activities and events to promote health, wellbeing & cultural awareness, improve quality of life and increase social inclusion.
 The Forum also provides welfare support through appointments and home visits and offers advice on matters including welfare benefits, housing, community care and debt.